Mr. McMahon (miniseries): Themes

 One of the central themes of the series is a discussion about how close Vince McMahon the person is to "Mr. McMahon", the character he portrayed on-screen in the WWE.
 While Vince McMahon is adamant the two are distinctly different, the vast majority of those interviewed for the series commented they felt they were one-and-the-same, or at least that the character exaggerated personality traits already present in the person.
+It also depicts McMahon expanding WWE reach though mainstream media and the creation of WrestleMania.
+Although presented as an expose, the production has been described as resembling an internal WWE narrative.
+Parallels are drawn between McMahon's public role and political campaigning, including his association with Donald Trump and the political career of Linda McMahon.
 Dave Meltzer of Wrestling Observer Newsletter has suggested this was a major source of frustration for McMahon upon his viewing of an advanced screening of the series, and is what led McMahon to denounce the series one day before its release.